 Our Verdict

-The Epson ET-4800 is great for family use.
+The Epson ET-4800 is great for home use.
 Its four large ink tanks yield thousands of pages, so you don't have to buy new ink refills often.
-Refills are pretty cheap, helping keep cost-per-print very low.
-Photos are sharp and detailed, and color accuracy is okay enough for casual use, like printing stickers, homemade cards, or food photos.
+Refills are relatively inexpensive, which helps keep the cost-per-print very low.
+Photos are sharp and detailed, and color accuracy is sufficient for casual use, such as printing stickers, homemade cards, or food photos.
 Unfortunately, it can't automatically print on both sides of your sheets, so you need to manually flip over the stack.
-Since it's an inkjet printer, you need to print regularly to prevent the printheads from clogging; it isn't a good choice if you only print once or twice every month.
+Since it's an inkjet printer, you need to print regularly to prevent the printheads from clogging; it's not a good choice if you only print once or twice a month.

 - Incredibly low cost-per-print.